pulumi/examples/azure-py-minecraft-server/README.md

     $ pulumi config set privateKeyPassphrase --secret [yourPassphraseHere]
     ```

     Notice that we've used `--secret` for both `privateKey` and `privateKeyPassphrase`.
-This ensures their are
+This ensures they are
     stored in encrypted form in the Pulumi secrets system.

 1. Set the required configuration for this example.
 This example requires you to supply a username, password, location, and the public and private keys to the virtual machine that we are going to create.
 Check the Azure virtual machine [password requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/faq#what-are-the-password-requirements-when-creating-a-vm) before creating a password.

     ```bash
-    $ pulumi config set admin_password <admin password>
+    $ pulumi config set admin_password --secret <admin password>
     $ pulumi config set admin_username <admin username>
-    $ pulumi config set location westus # any valid Azure region will do
+    $ pulumi config set azure-native:location westus # any valid Azure region will do
-    $ cat rsa.pub | pulumi config set publicKey --
-    $ cat rsa | pulumi config set privateKey --secret --
     ```

     Note that `--secret` ensures your password is encrypted safely.